Last Updated on

 This week, I went to the opening of the Happy Place museum in Chicago.
 Billed as an instagrammers paradise, this pop up museum is a traveling roadshow of bright lights and whimsical rooms.
 To be honest, I had never heard of the Happy Place pop up.
 The premise seemed peculiar, but so many people I spoke with were really excited to attend.
-So, when contributor Shilpa and I were invited, we decided to attend.
+So, when contributor Shilpa and I were provided Happy Place tickets, we decided to attend.

 What is The Happy Place Museum?